mccoylstevens/qodana-action/vsts/README.md

     - or `branch`: push fixes to the original branch
 3. Set the correct permissions for the job.
 Go to `Repositories` → `Manage repositories` → `Security`.
 Choose `Qodana for Azure Pipelines Build Service` user.
 Allow:
     - `Contribute`
-    - `Bypass policies when pushing` if they may fail the push of quick-fixes
+    - `Bypass policies when pushing`.
+Without this, the analysis will be performed twice
     - `Create branch` if you use `pull-request` value

    Also, set `persistCredentials` property to `true`.
 This is needed for pushing changes to the repository